 At Delgo, about 1,000 km (620 miles) north and in the heart of ancient Nubia, a Sudanese policeman said more and more migrants were following the abandoned British-era rail track north—even at the height of summer.
 The authorities estimate the total by counting the bodies of those who’ve succumbed to the heat.

 And in Cairo, where many Ethiopians, Eritreans, and Sudanese congregate before attempting the dangerous maritime hop, refugee activists say new arrivals from Sub-Saharan Africa may have as much as doubled over the past year, as higher food prices and tougher climes bite further south.

-A 2015 World Bank study suggested climate change will pitch at least 100 million people back into poverty, mostly in Africa, by 2030.
 Many African migrants are particularly likely to chance the illegal sea passage, campaigners say.
 “Most of them can’t speak Arabic so can’t work, and they experience bad racism because they’re black,” said one social worker, who asked not to be named.
 Hard though it is for climate migrants to get refugee status and resettlement in the West, many are resolved to risk the journey.

 In 1990, the UN’s Intergovernmental Panel on Climate Change (IPCC) projected that shoreline erosion, coastal flooding, and agricultural disruption would displace up to 200 million migrants by 2050.
 And last year a World Bank study suggested that climate change will pitch at least 100 million people back into poverty, mostly in Africa, by 2030.